pypyr/pypyr/README.rst

 end-users can selectively install what they need rather than have a monolithic batteries-included application.

 If you've got some custom context_parser or steps code that are useful, create a repo and bask in the glow of sharing with the open source community.
 Honor the pypyr Apache license please.

 I generally name plug-ins `pypyr-myplugin`, where myplugin is likely some sort of dependency that you don't want in the pypyr core cli.
 For example, `pypyr-aws` contains pypyr-steps for the AWS boto3 library.
-This is kept seperate so that you don't have to deal with yet another dependency you don't need if your current project isn't using AWS.
+This is kept separate so that you don't have to deal with yet another dependency you don't need if your current project isn't using AWS.